 2. Focus on Frittatas

 Like quiche, these baked egg and cheese dishes are quick, delicious, and easy to enhance with all manner of vegetables.
 But they’re even simpler to make, since you don’t have to bother with a crust.
-Here’s Kaiser Permanente physician Dr. Preston Maring’s recipe; this one features caramelized onions, zucchini, and artichoke hearts, but you can make a frittata out of just about any vegetable in your refrigerator.
+This particularly interesting Persian herb frittata features cilantro, dill, mint and other herbs along with walnuts, but you can make a frittata out of just about any vegetable in your refrigerator.

 3. Go South of the Border.

 Enjoy the spicy flair of Mexican fare by building vegetable-heavy burritos or enchiladas.
 Stuff whole-grain tortillas with a variety of beans, corn, tomatoes, spinach, and mushrooms, then top with salsa and avocado instead of sour cream to boost antioxidants while reducing fat.
-Another south-of-the-border speciality is Dr. Maring’s tamale pie, which features carrots, zucchini, and black beans in a cornmeal crust.
+Another south-of-the-border speciality is this recipe for vegan southwestern scramble breakfast tacos.

 4. Warm Up with a Winter Stew

 Not only are stews hearty and comforting, they can be heart-healthy when made with vegetables instead of beef or chicken.
-Start with this basic vegetarian stew recipe featuring tomatoes, potatoes, and carrots for thickness, then experiment by adding additional vegetables, beans, or chickpeas to vary the flavor.
+Start with this curry quinoa featuring carrots, onions, dried fruits and spices, then experiment by adding additional vegetables, beans, or chickpeas to vary the flavor.

 5. Get Friendly with Eggplant.

 The texture and consistency of eggplant make it an easy meat substitute, hence its central role in dishes like eggplant parmesan.
 And eggplant is low-calorie, too; one cup of eggplant contains just 20 calories.
 Add mushrooms, spinach, and artichokes to the sauce for a nutritional boost that will make your dish more flavorful, too.
+Or use it in a sandwich, like this Israel sabich seared eggplant sandwich.
 One more tip: coat the eggplant in flaxseed and oats instead of processed bread crumbs to increase fiber while reducing sugar and fat.